AutomatedAlchemy/Language-Model-Toolkit/README.md

   - Add your OpenAI API key.

 ### 3. **Install and Set Up Ollama with Docker**
 - Ensure Ollama is installed on your system.
+To Install Ollama watch this: https://www.youtube.com/watch?v=rIRkxZSn-A8&t=352s
+- NiceToKnow:
   - The project uses Ollama, running in a Docker container, to manage language models.
   - Ollama is interfaced through its REST API.
   - If the Ollama Docker container is not running, the project will automatically start it when needed.

 ### 4. **Run Your Project**
 - Simply run the `main.py` file.